AMED Certified Microscope User Requirements:

 - Passed 2 levels of microscope skills test

 Exercise A) Identification of the Microscope Parts

-The candidate will be asked to identify the following parts of the microscope and briefly describe its function:
+The candidate will be asked to identify the following seven parts of the microscope and briefly describe their function:

 - Ocular fine focus ring adjustment

 - Magnification adjustment mechanism

 - Fine focus adjustment of the scope or Variable focus adjustment knob

 The candidate must be able to be seated and adjust their seating position.
 Thighs should be between 90 degrees to 110 degrees to the floor.
 The spine should be straight with no forward lean.
 Head should be in a neutral, relaxed, and balanced position over the shoulders.
 The eyes should be looking forward and the line of sight parallel to the floor.
 Arms should rest on the arm supports of the operator chair or be supported and braced against the operator’s sides.

 The candidate must demonstrate without assistance or coaching the ability to parfocal the microscope, either the operator specific